Skip to main content

 Since the Committee letters of recommendation must be similar in editorial content, they are all written by Gigi.
 All the letters are reviewed by another member of the Health Sciences Advisory Committee to assure that we are being fair to you.
 What is written is based on your achievements here, your activities as you describe them to Gigi, and what the faculty and non-faculty letters of recommendation have said about you.

 The form of the letter is as follows: First, there is a brief statement identifying you, your class and major, any awards (Honors, Sigma Xi, Watson, etc.) you have received, and your most noteworthy non-academic experiences.
 We then discuss your academic performance as reported by faculty members, and personal qualities, again as reported by faculty or employers.
 We follow this with comments about your motivation and suitability for medicine using evidence from the medically-related activities in which you have been involved and anything else we have learned from you about your experiences and accomplishments.
 Finally, we offer a summary recommendation.
 In all cases we try to make your letter as positive as honestly possible, given your academic record and activities.
 At the end of the letter, we add two statements if they are true.
 The first states that the applicant has waived his/her access to the contents of this letter and the attached faculty and non-faculty recommendations, if you make the decision to do so.
-The second states that a check of the files in the Student Affairs Division has shown no disciplinary actions (see above).
+The second states that a check of the files in the Dean of Students' office has shown no disciplinary actions (see above).

 We then attach photocopies of your faculty and employer recommendations.
 The Committee letter packet typically runs about eight to ten pages in length and provides a comprehensive view of you as a person and student.